IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - [Heroku](https://www.heroku.com/)
     - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud
 - [MySQL server](https://www.mysql.com/)
     - MySQL is an Oracle-backed open source relational database management system (RDBMS) based on Structured Query Language (SQL)
+    - [RemoteMySQL](https://remotemysql.com) is a Free Remote MySQL server
 - [Jinja2](https://palletsprojects.com/p/jinja/)
     - Jinja is a web template engine for the Python programming language.
 Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django's templates.